ttscoff/bunch/bunch-files/frontmatter.md

 > `folder.frontmatter` files can exist in the root of your Bunch folder as well.
 Submenu keys like `ignore` and `title` are ignored, but arbitrary keys assigned in that file will apply to all Bunches in the root folder.
 {:.tip}

+### @tag.frontmatter

+Another way to apply frontmatter to multiple Bunches is to use tag frontmatter.
+If a file beginning with `@[tagname].frontmatter` exists, its frontmatter will be applied to all Bunches tagged with `[tagname]`.

+{% available 130 %}
+Some keys such as "title prefix" and "ignore if/unless" are concatenated when they appear in multiple frontmatter.
+This allows you to assign an "icon" to each tag (with ["title prefix"](#displaytitle)), and have menu items labelled with those icons, or to use tags to ignore (["ignore if/unless"](#ignore)) sets of Bunches on different machines.
+{% endavailable %}